Knowledgesynthesis/memorization-app/README.md

 ## How to Use

-1. Open `index.html` in a compatible web browser (Chrome or Edge recommended)
+1. Open `index.html` in a compatible web browser (Chrome recommended)
 2. Paste or type the text you want to memorize into the textbox
 3. Click "Hide Text" to begin
 4. Click the microphone button and start reciting the text